lhiuming/exercises-code/cppprimer/skipped.md

 # Skipped Exercises

 Solutions to the following exercises are not given in this repository.
+This pages is created merely for reviewing purpose.

 ## Chapter 1